bluepicnic/Advanced-Programming---Assignment-2/markdown.md

 ## 3. Evaluation (academic standard: distinction level detail: section required for distinction) – 10%
 ### a.
 Analysis with embedded examples of key code refactoring, reuse, smells.
-#### Distinction: Statements with deep justifications and discussions

 #### Refactoring
 Throughout the course of my battleship project, I made a conscious effort to refactor my code at various intervals, such as between develoment phases, or to facilitate specific functionality.
 This was a key concern throughout the project, as I was initially unsure where this would fit in amongst various other tasks, such as fixing bugs and improving UI/UX elements.
 (Refactoring Guru, n.d.) believes that refactoring can exist alongside bug fixing, and is an effective way of unearthing any bugs, since the ultimate aim of refactoring is to clean up one's code.
 They also recognise refactoring when adding a feature as a valid oppurtunity to do so as well.